Your New VU

 Upon waiver submission, you will receive a reference number that the waiver request has been received.
 Each waiver is verified for comparable coverage outlined by Vanderbilt University.
 You will then receive a confirmation email to your Vanderbilt email account of whether your waiver request has been approved.
 Once it is approved, the charge for the policy will be removed from your student account.

-By mid-May, the website for the Student Health Insurance Plan will be live.
+By December, the website for the Student Health Insurance Plan (SHIP) will be live.
 AHP will email students directly with comprehensive information about the waiver process.
-You can also visit our website to learn more about the plan and the waiver criteria.
-If you need additional assistance, for the quickest solution please check our online resources, where you may chat live with a representative or review details regarding your school’s Student Health Insurance Plan and waiver requirements.
-Representatives are also available by phone at 855-855-2486 or by emailing SHIP@vanderbilt.edu.
+You can also visit www.vanderbilt.edu/studentcarenetwork/your-health-insurance to learn more about the plan and the waiver criteria.
+If you need additional assistance, for the quickest solution visit vanderbilt.myahpcare.com, where you may chat with a live representative or review details regarding your school’s Student Health Insurance Plan and waiver requirements.
+Representatives are also available by phone at 855.855.2486 or by emailing SHIP@vanderbilt.edu.

-Insurance waivers must be completed by August 1, if you do NOT wish to enroll in (and be billed for) the Student Health Insurance Plan.
+Insurance waivers must be completed by January 4, if you do NOT wish to enroll in (and be billed for) the student health insurance plan.
 It is your responsibility to follow up on your waiver status, and to ensure that all information is received by AHP by the deadline.
-The waiver can be completed online.
-Forms will not be sent to you.
+The waiver can be completed online at https://vanderbilt.myahpcare.com/waiver.
+Forms will NOT be sent to you.

 Student Care Network